Forteham History, Family Crest & Coats of Arms

 Early Origins of the Forteham family

 The one which was most influential and gave rise to the name Fordham was that of Fordham in Essex which was held by William de Warrene and others.
 In the survey of 1086 the village consisted of a Mill, 6 Beehives, and 25 goats.
 It was the Norman custom that the senior son should continue the main line name, but that the second son should adopt the name of the manor.
-"A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."
-CITATION[CLOSE]

 Early History of the Forteham family

 This web page shows only a small excerpt of our Forteham research.
-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Forteham History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Forteham History in all our PDF Extended History products and printed products wherever possible.

 Forteham Spelling Variations

-are a prevailing characteristic of Norman surnames.
+Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

 Early Notables of the Forteham family (pre 1700)

 More information is included under the topic Early Forteham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Forteham family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Forteham or a variant listed above: Robert Fordham who settled in Massachusetts in 1635; Edward Fordham settled in Rappahannock Virginia in 1728; George Fordham settled in Pennsylvania in 1773.